 The Humanities provide our students with a plethora of skills which will be highly valued by their employers in the future:

 The departments all enhance their offering with field trips (in the UK and overseas) and talks from visiting experts.

 “Business is simple - weigh up the options, make a decision and justify it – so why do so many companies find it so difficult?”
-Charles Lovibond, Head of Business and Enterprise
+Charles Lovibond, Head of Business Management